marcussdemello-sosa/CISC101-Group-53-TravelPlanner/modules/02_plan_builder.md

+Change Log (2025-11-13):
+- Added a rule to add a short break on long days to ensure realistic pacing.

 Create a short list of candidate activities (e.g., attractions, restaurants, parks).
 Each activity includes type, estimated duration, cost range, and distance.